 None - If you do not wish to enable enforced setup then choose none.

 Strict - Users must setup Two Factor Authentication immediately.
 They cannot access other pages untill setup is complete.
-Any attempt to navigate elsewhere will redirect them to the setpu page.
+Any attempt to navigate elsewhere will redirect them to the setup page.

 Grace Period - This option provide users some time to complete the setup for Two Factor Authentication.